 In later years, Knowles recognized himself that some points in his theory did not apply to all adults, or that some applied to (some) children as well.
 He morphed his approach into a spectrum, a min-max scale between teacher-directed and student-directed.
 Later in his research, he advocated for assessing each case individually as to what extent what approach should be applied.

-The below learning principles, as usual, received some criticism as well, but the majority os scholars still believe that the principles are widely applicable in a multitude of situations.
+The below learning principles, as usual, received some criticism.
+Most scholars, however, still believe that the principles are widely applicable in a multitude of situations.
 I think if we look at our own experiences, and how we ourselves like to be taught and perceived by our teachers, it’s clear enough that the 6 Adult Learning Principles work in most of the teaching situations.

 Contrary to children, they don’t need guidance to learn about the world, they already have an understanding of how the world works and how they fit in it.
 Their internal motivation for what they want to achieve usually directs their choices of what learning path they take.
 Adult learners mostly look at learning as a way of personal development, therefore they make choices based on what they want to do and where they want to be.